 1964: BBC One and BBC Two announcer, Television Centre, London, as well as Birmingham, Plymouth and Cardiff.
 First self-op continuity suite: BBC Two Midlands.
 Roger was the first voice on air on the opening night of BBC Two Midlands.
 Producer/script-writer: Points of View.

-In June 2009, Roger told The TV Room about a visit by Princess Margaret to the BBC World Service studios: “I was on duty in World Service continuity, on my second consecutive night-shift, when Princess Margaret came in (despite the red light “live on-air”).
+In June 2009, Roger told Showreel about a visit by Princess Margaret to the BBC World Service studios: “I was on duty in World Service continuity, on my second consecutive night-shift, when Princess Margaret came in (despite the red light “live on-air”).
 She was followed deferentially and rather timidly, by Douglas Muggeridge, managing director, World Service and those of the upper-echelons from Bush House and Broadcasting House.
 The BBC management representatives included George Howard (of Brideshead Revisited fame).